.nl zone – Clearer Whois

 Four kinds of Whois email contacts for gTLD

-See eg https://domain-contact.org; Contact you would like to send a message to: Owner, Admin, Tech or Billing.
+See eg domain-contact.org; Contact you would like to send a message to: Owner, Admin, Tech or Billing.

 The analyzed six legal Whois purposes for gTLD